hmchen47/DataScience/Notes/a09-FeatureSelect.md

   + a measure of the mutual dependence of two variables
   + measuring the amount of info obtained about one variable through observing the other variable
   + determining how much knowing one variable by understanding another
-  + a little bit like correlation, but mutual information more general
+  + a little bit like correlation, but more general
   + measuring how much info the presence/absence of a feature contributes to making the correct prediction on $Y$
   + MI values
     + $MI = 0$: X and Y independent